THE STORY OF LUNCHSOX

 2019: The Iowa Homeless Youth Center's Rooftop Garden received funding from 2019 sock sales.
 The IHYC Rooftop Garden helps homeless youth gain practical work experience, all while cultivating food to increase their food security.

 2018: Lunchsox partnered with the Backpack Buddy program in Clinton, Iowa to provide meals for hungry school children over weekends.
 Food security all weekend long means higher levels of focus in the classroom when Monday morning comes around.

 2017: 100% of sock sale profits from 2017 went toward providing lunch (and breakfast) to kids in Chinhoyi, Zimbabwe that Rebecca worked with during Summer 2017 who are orphaned or from families who cannot afford food for their children.
 The 2017 partner organization is called Life to Life Africa.

-Have a meal program in mind for 2021?
+Have a meal program in mind?

 Send the name, website, and your contact info. to

 Greetings!
 And welcome to the Lunchsox family!